rwth-i6/returnn/docs/getting_started/data.rst

 - (Sequence) lengths in case of dynamic sizes.
   Usually, these are per batch entry, i.e. of shape [Batch].
   However, this is not a requirement, and they can also have any shape.
-  In fact, the dynamic size is again another :class:`returnn.tf.util.data.Data` object.
+  In fact, the dynamic size is again another :class:`returnn.tensor.Tensor` object.
 - Optional some vocabulary
 - Its kind: batch, spatial or feature
   (although in most cases there is no real difference between spatial or feature)